-A good recruiter should also keep on top of industry news and trends and act as a back-channel communication system in the industry.
-For compliance recruiters, that means knowing the key duties that a compliance officer undertakes along with all the key legislation that they deal with; like MiFID II or UCITS.
+A good compliance recruitment specialist should also keep on top of industry news and trends and act as a back-channel communication system in the industry.
+For compliance recruiters, that means knowing the key duties that a Compliance Officer undertakes along with all the key legislation that they deal with; like MiFID II or UCITS.

 Candidate Search (Headhunting)

-Once a recruiter knows what a client wants; they then need to find it.
+Once a compliance recruiter knows what a client wants; they then need to find it.